Introduction to Corrective Movement Therapies

-A structural scoliosis refers to changes in the shape of the bones of the spine that contribute to a curvature.
-One extreme example of this would be a scoliosis caused by a wedged shaped vertebra.
+Structural scoliosis refers to changes in the shape of the bones of the spine that contribute to a curvature.
+One extreme example of this would be scoliosis caused by a wedged shaped vertebra.
 A functional scoliosis is the body’s adaptation to an imbalance in the spine or elsewhere in the body.

-In reality, most scoliosis has both a structural and functional component to the curves.
+In reality, most scoliosis has both a structural and functional component of the curves.

-Every scoliosis has both a structural and functional component to the curve.
-The structural component are the body changes that have taken place in the vertebra as a result of the curve causing compression on one side compared to the other.
+Every scoliosis has both a structural and functional component of the curve.
+The structural component is the body changes that have taken place in the vertebra as a result of the curve causing compression on one side compared to the other.
 The functional component of the curve is due to the postural collapse over time that due to the failure of supporting tissues.

 While a correction in the structure of the vertebra is obviously not available to an adult who has stopped growing, there is still potential for improvement in their scoliosis that can help them relieve their pain and avoid surgery.
 This is done by helping the brain activate the specifically weakened muscles in the spine and related supporting tissues to help reduce the imbalances in the body that are causing the pain and allowing progression.
 While the spine of an adult may never be fully corrected, it doesn’t have to in order to relieve the pain.